 HIPERACCESS system is designed to operate typically in frequency bands designated for P-MP use typically between 11 and 42 GHz.

-HiperMAN system is designed tooperate in frequency bands designated for P-MP use below 11 GHz.
+HiperMAN system is designed to operate in frequency bands designated for P-MP use below 11 GHz.
 Nomadic usage is possible in frequency bands below 6 GHz..

 The following Table presents the Technical Specifications for HIPERACCESS.